Taylor-Patterson/Get-Your-Drink-On/README.md

 ## Frame Build

-2 - 4 by 1 inch boards were cut at a lenght of 2 feet.
+2 - 4 by 1 inch boards were cut at a length of 2 feet.
 Another 4 by 1 inch board was attached perpendicularly to the first 2 boards using screws.
 This created the base of the stand.
 2- 6 by 1 inch boards were cut at a length of 22inches and vertically attached to either side of the base using screws.
 A 22inch board was placed on the vertical boards to create the top of the frame.
 Another 22inch board was cut and screwed to the back of the vertical boards, creating the backing.
 On this backing 3 holes were drilled for the pump wires and 3 holes were drilled for the LEDs.
 A small board was attached in front of the pumps and 3 holes were drilled for the silicone hoses to run through.
 A funnel was mounted to the bottom of the small board to collect the liquid from all of the houses and pour it into 1 cup.